 Good plan.
 But it failed.
 What I didn’t take into account was the nets tendency to get tangled in everything around it or its movement in the wind.
 It had small barbs as well so that when I moved it back it caught in itself.
 Argh!

-In my defense it withstood the winter storms.
+In my defence, it withstood the winter storms.

 There is no reason why you cannot simply lash bamboo together to create a frame and put the net over it.
-Alternatively you could create each frame side complete with net then lash the frames together.
+Alternatively, you could create each frame side complete with a net then lash the frames together.

 Or you can use connectors to connect your bamboo more smoothly.